 Very skilled and experienced trampers may choose to return via the challenging Pyke – Big Bay Route.

 All huts are on a first come basis year round, there are no reservations.
-There are 6 backcountry huts along the track.
+There are 6 backcountry huts along the track you can stay at.
 You can camp beside the huts.
+There are fees for either option.
+See the individual hut pages for full information.

-You need hut tickets or a backcountry pass, available from any DOC visitor centre.
+You need hut tickets or a backcountry pass to stay at these huts.
+They're available from any DOC visitor centre.

 Each hut has heating, mattresses and a pit toilet.
 There are no cooking facilities, carry your own portable stove.